 Students at this level will study ballet vocabulary, focusing on the development of the legs and feet with the introduction of pre-pointe and beginner pointe work.
 Jazz is continually challenged and grown with strength & flexibility.
 Contemporary and Modern movement is introduced as an expression of emotions.

 3-4 hours of Ballet technique, 1 hour of jazz/contemporary, 1 hour of modern a week

 Ballet technique continues to be emphasized with more advanced choreography and curriculum.
 Pointe work is also included in this level.
 Contemporary, Modern, and Jazz technique is refined while expressing more in-depth storytelling and purpose through the art of dance.
 Dancers are challenged in every aspect of training and performance.
 Students at this level are eligible for Principle and Lead roles at the end of year Production.

 6 hours of Ballet technique, 1.5 hours of jazz/contemporary, 1.5 hours of modern a week

 We offer different levels of performing groups in order to provide more opportunities and growth for students.
 Each Company consists of students who will audition to be selected for each specific group.
 A student must be enrolled in a regular class to participate in Dance Company.

 Rehearsals & Classes are on Tuesdays or Thursdays.
 Times and fees will be presented during the audition process.
 If you are interested and want more information please contact the Artistic Director Christie Garrett at email@example.com

-are scheduled based upon teacher availability.
+Privates are scheduled based on teacher availability.
 Please contact the office for more information.